 The term perinatal cover the time period from the moment of conception until the child is 2.
 Some women aren’t diagnosed until their child is 2 or beyond but might have had symptoms of depression or anxiety for some time.

-We use the phrase ‘mental health’ because it covers a broader spectrum – many people may not suffer depression, but battle with anxiety, stress, PTSD/birth trauma and OCD for example.
+We use the phrase ‘mental health’ because it covers a broader spectrum – many people may not suffer depression, but battle with anxiety, stress, PTSD/birth and perinatal trauma and OCD for example.